 Bright & Carpenter Consulting relies on additional professional assistance to meet our clients’ needs.
 While they are not principals of our firm, they are great partners committed to assisting us with providing our clients the best service.
 We build the cost of their assistance into each client’s proposal.

 Amy Billquist provides operations consulting and project management for Bright & Carpenter Consulting.
-Billquist has a Master’s degree in Business Administration and has managed her consulting firm for 15 years following project management in private industry.
-She specializes in association management support services through her firm, Billquist Collective, LLC.
+Billquist has a Master’s degree in Business Administration and has managed her consulting firm for 16 years following project management in private industry.
+She specializes in operational strategy and association management support through her firm, Billquist Collective, LLC.

 Shahira Stafford aids with Bright & Carpenter Consulting’s government affairs and communications efforts.
 She has over 15 years of experience in all aspects of association management and owns Stafford Public Affairs, LLC.
 Her consulting firm provides public affairs services to lobbying organizations and associations across Kansas.